 - Yes.
 Midwives support informed choice including the choice to have medication (including epidurals) when they have their babies in hospital

-- Because midwives provide one-to-one support throughout their entire labour, many clients do not feel they need medications
+- Because midwives provide one-to-one support throughout their entire labour, it may reduce the need for medication for pain relief

 7. What happens if something goes wrong?

 - Midwives are experts in normal pregnancy and birth